harrynwosu/harry-shorter/backend/README.md

 # harry-shorter backend

+This is my first stab at a project with Go while learning, so baby steps 👣 !

 ## Main Features

 -   SHA-256 hashing and Base54 encoding used for generating the short links from the longer URLs.